Shravanipranay/statusreport/Readme(kubernetes).md

           ports:
             - containerPort: 80
 ```
+* After installing the k8s I have created mysql pod in one node and nopcommerce pod in one node by using manifest files
 ``Kubectl apply -f nginx.yaml``
 ![preview](Images/k6.png)

-# Nodes are in 1.25.9 version.
+* Nodes are in 1.25.9 version.
 Let's upgrade to 1.26.0 version by following beloe steps
 ```
 apt update
 apt-cache madison kubeadm